sidhantls/differentiable-kb-qa/README.md

 ### User Experimentation

-Users are free to use this codebase as a starting point to implement improvements in this space of question answering with reified differential KBs
+The purpose of this repository to provide a baseline to users to implement improvements in this space of question answering with reified differential KBs

 * Update encoder:
     * Utilize different transformer model - Pass in any model from Hugginface library